 Our print and digital Archive collections are held at the Hull History Centre and are covered by a separate acquisition policy.

 5. The Library works in close collaboration with academic staff to ensure all students have equitable and appropriate access to learning materials.
 Donations of undergraduate texts are therefore unlikely to be added to stock.
-The Waterstones Bookshop on the Hull Campus will often purchase set texts to resell to students at beneficial rates.

 6. In line with changes in the academic publishing environment, the material purchased by the Library is increasing digital rather than print in format.
 It is envisaged that the format of future donations may follow that trend.
 The Library manages the University’s secure repository and we are open to receiving digital donations in different file formats that comply with our collections development priorities and copyright legislation.
 Please contact us if you wish to discuss digital donations.